Sweet & Sour Veggie Stir Fry (Oil-Free)

 The recipe card at the bottom of the page has the full list of ingredients with measurements and instructions.

-It’s hard to believe, I know, but stir-fries can be made without using a drop of oil and still be delicious without any added fat.
+It’s hard to believe, I know, but healthy vegan stir-fries can be made without using a drop of oil and still be delicious without any added fat.
 You’ll never miss the oil in this tangy-sweet veggie stir-fry.

 sweet and sour sauce ingredients in clear bowl with whisk

-Next, dice up the vegetables to be used.
+STEP #2: Dice up the vegetables to be used.
 If you really want to speed the process up, buy pre-cut veggies.
 Personally, I always buy bags of broccoli florets that have already been chopped up to save time cooking.
+Once everything is diced and chopped, set them to the side while you toast the sesame seeds.

 sesame seeds browning in frying pan